Davante Adams Player Prop Bets for NFL Week 14 | Green Bay vs. Chicago 12/12/2021

 Season Stats

-- So far this season, 27.8% of the 414 passes thrown by his team have gone Adams' way.
+- Adams has been the target of 115 of his team's 414 passing attempts this season, or 27.8% of the target share.

-- Adams has seen the ball thrown his way 15 times in the red zone this season, 21.4% of his team's 70 red zone pass attempts.
+- Adams (15 red zone targets) has been the recipient of 21.4% of his team's 70 red zone pass attempts.

-- The Packers, who rank 15th in the NFL in points scored, have dropped back to pass 56.9% of the time while running the football 43.1% of the time.
+- The Packers, who rank 15th in the NFL in points scored, have attempted a pass 56.9% of the time while running the football 43.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Adams' matchup with the Bears.